 The Leeds Parks Fund is a charitable initiative dedicated to enhancing over 600 public parks and green spaces in Leeds for people of all ages and abilities to enjoy.
 Donations by local people and businesses will be used to make these places even better, for example, by planting more flowers and trees, improving play areas, restoring historic features and providing more wildlife habitats.

-Donations will be used to support a range of projects that make a measurable improvement to the quality of parks and green spaces across the city, against the Green Flag criteria which is the benchmark standard for recreational outdoor spaces across the UK and around the world.
+Donations will be used to support a range of projects that make a measurable improvement to the quality of parks and green spaces across the city.

 Through online surveys and group discussions, the research explored the views of Leeds residents and business towards charitable giving to parks and green spaces, and the Leeds Parks Fund charitable initiative in particular.
 It investigated views on role and place of charitable giving and local fundraising within other options for supplementing the core funding of parks.
 The findings are feeding into future plans for sustaining and improving the city’s public parks.